-If you've ever suffered from irritable bowl syndrome (IBS), you'll quite possibly have heard of the low FODMAP diet, which swerves certain carbohydrates to reduce or even eliminate symptoms.
+If you've ever suffered from irritable bowl syndrome (IBS), you'll quite possibly have heard of the low FODMAP diet, which cuts out certain carbohydrates for a period of time to reduce or even eliminate symptoms.
 IBS is a chronic, relapsing and often life-long condition, and symptoms include abdominal pain, bloating and a change of bowel habit.
 More than four million people in the UK suffer from IBS and people visit their GP between three to ten times for help.
 There is a tendency to prescribe medication first to help manage symptoms, and GPs spend 14% of their budget on this.
 But what about the role of diet in treatment?
-Research shows that 76% of people who follow a low FODMAP diet notice a significant improvement in symptoms.
+Research shows that up to 86% of people who follow a low FODMAP diet notice a significant improvement in symptoms.

 What are FODMAPs?